 What’s really great about these activities is that they are hands-on and require many skills.
 All age levels love doing these projects.
-It’s almost like they’re not doing school work!
+It’s almost like they’re not doing schoolwork!

 Finding math activities for kids of all ages is easy.
-You not only have textbooks and online curriculum products, you have everyday activities like spending money, cooking meals, filling up your car with gas, or playing board games.
+You not only have textbooks and online curriculum products, but you also have everyday activities like spending money, cooking meals, filling up your car with gas, or playing board games.
 Although math is intimidating for many kids (and parents), there are teaching methods and activities that make it fun.
 They include:

 - Online curriculum programs that offer interactive lessons, which make learning difficult math concepts easier

-- Math tutorials, free online math courses and videos for all grade levels
+- Math tutorials, free online math courses, and videos for all grade levels

 - Games such as All-Variables Sudoku and Constellation Sudoku for older students